Key takeaways

 Comprehensive AI assisted CA workflow

 When these capabilities combine, the month end becomes a smooth, guided flow.
-Data ingestion pulls in bank statements, Tally exports, Zoho Books data, and receipts.
+Data ingestion pulls in bank statements, Tally exports, and receipts.
 The duplicate finder runs continuously, balance alerts catch variances early, anomaly checks watch for out of pattern activity, and the audit trail records every step.

 Best practices to minimize false positives